USMCA, Canada, & Mexico

 • The International Baseline Data contain USDA’s 10-year projections of supply, demand, and trade for major agricultural commodities for selected countries.
 These projections provide country-level detail—including for Canada and Mexico—in support of the annual USDA long-term agricultural projections.

-• The International Macroeconomic Data Set provides data from 1969 through 2020 for real (adjusted for inflation) gross domestic product (GDP), population, real exchange rates, and other variables for the 190 countries and 34 regions that are most important for U.S. agricultural trade.
+• The International Macroeconomic Data Set provides data from 1969 for real (adjusted for inflation) gross domestic product (GDP), population, real exchange rates, and other variables for the 181 countries that are most important for U.S. agricultural trade.

 Relevant USDA Data Products